“`xml

 - Use an insurance agent or broker

-- Mail in a paper form
+- Mail in a paper application

 - Social Security numbers for everyone applying

-- Income info for all household members
+- Income details for all your household members

-- Current insurance info, if any
+- Current insurance info, if you have any

 Choosing the Right Plan

-Look at your health needs and budget.
+Evaluate your health needs and budget, too.

 Special Considerations

-If you’re under 30, you can look at catastrophic plans.
+If you’re under 30, consider catastrophic plans.

-They’re meant to protect you from worst-case scenarios.
+They have lower premiums but higher deductibles, meant to protect you from worst-case scenarios.

-Remember, short-term plans aren’t the same as ACA plans.
+Just a heads-up: short-term plans aren’t the same as ACA plans.

 Frequently Asked Questions